ilvokhin/blog/posts/hello-world/hello-world.md

 So far probably every mature static site generator would be a good fit for me.
 I started playing with [Hugo][2].
 But then I found this [Twitter][3] thread from Dan Luu, which decreased my enthusiasm for Hugo, because I hate fixing stuff, especially one I didn't break myself.
-Likely, situation already changed, but there is no guarantee there will be no other breaking changes in the future.
+Likely, the situation has already changed, but there is no guarantee there will be no other breaking changes in the future.

 ## Design

-After I take a look on the list of the requirements, I decided to reinvent the wheel and write my own static site generator, tailored exactly for my needs.
+After I took a look at the list of the requirements, I decided to reinvent the wheel and write my own static site generator, tailored exactly for my needs.

 I want to publish some text content and I am going to need the following to make